Couples Therapy: Reddit Edition | Reading Reddit Stories

 Remember, we're foreigners, so buying a ton of furniture that you're just going to have to sell when you leave is annoying.

 He eventually starts saying that he's going to bring me over there to show me that they're living separately and whatnot.
+Long story short, that never happened.

-Every time I asked him to ask her about it, he'd say that she'd get upset and blah, blah, blah.
+Every time I asked him to ask her about it, he'd say that she'd get upset and blah blah blah.
+Apparently she was aware that he had a girlfriend but didn't like it and wanted to get back together.

-After a year, he finally moved out, not into his own place, but into the spare room at his buddy's house.
+After a year he finally moved out, not into his own place, but into the spare room at his buddy's house.

-I had been to his buddy's place before, only once though, and that had been the one and only time I've ever met one of his non-mutual friends, which is suspicious and strange on its own.
+I had been to his buddy's place before, only once though, and that that had been the one and only time I've ever met one of his non-mutual friends, which is suspicious and strange on its own.

 I didn't help with the move, not for lack of trying, so no, I never saw him move his stuff there.
+Again, this was a temporary solution until he found a place of his own.

-Through various circumstances, company being bought out, which led to job insecurity, him being extremely picky about finding an apartment.
+Through various circumstances, company being bought out, which led to job insecurity, him being extremely picky about finding an apartment, he has still yet to move into a place of his own.

-It's been about 10 months since he moved into his buddy's place, and I've yet to be there, even though I've asked many times.
+It's been about 10 months since he moved into his buddy's place, and I've yet to be be there, even though I've asked many times.

-He always says yes, but then later says that he doesn't want to intrude or be a nuisance, etc.
+He always says yes, but then later says that he doesn't want to intrude or be a nuisance, etc. So essentially, I've never seen where he lives.

 Those things, along with me never having met his friends or Skyped with his family, are the underlying basis for my suspicion.
+But here's where the real stuff comes.

 Oh, this is not even the real stuff.
+Wow, it's time for the real stuff.

 Yeah, you need to wrap it in here.

+Last night when I couldn't sleep, I went Facebook stalking.
 I searched for tagged photos of Tim because I know he's weird about his Facebook.

+And doesn't let tagged pictures and posts show up on his wall.
 While going through the pictures, I found three pictures of him while he was visiting home over the summer.

 In each of the three pictures, there is a girl who is untagged and sitting next to Tim.
+In two of the three pictures, his arm is around her.

 In one picture, though, they are with his sister and her husband and daughter.
+So a much more intimate picture.

-I do not know what Stephanie looks like and she doesn't have Facebook.
+I do not know what Stephanie looks like, and she doesn't have Facebook.

 I can't find a picture of her through Googling, but I think this girl might be her.
+I don't know exactly.

 I don't know exactly why I think that, but I do.
+I did some more Google research and found Stephanie's grandmother's obituary.

 She died in January.

-So after Tim would have moved out of the house, and definitely after they should have been broken up.
+So after Tim would have moved out of the house and definitely after they should have been broken up.
+And yet on the obituary, his name is listed next to Stephanie's as members of the family.

+Sorry?
 Yeah, it's like so-and-so survived by

+her boyfriend?
 Her boyfriend's listed, which means he's probably married to her and that he's literally in the family.
+I don't think a boyfriend would be listed.

 No.